Snaps

 Looking ahead, there is no easy way to solve the persistent trade deficit.
 We expect private consumption growth to moderate but still remain at healthy levels in 2025, which should continue to keep import demand elevated in the short run.

-Instead, there could probably be more scope to rebalance the chemicals deficit in the short-to-medium term, especially if it fits into the context of a broader industrial strategy.
+Instead, there could be more scope to rebalance the chemicals deficit in the short-to-medium term, especially if it fits into the context of a broader industrial strategy.
 The food trade balance is also key to watch.

 All told, we think that this year’s trade deficit will largely follow the same dynamics as last year and only marginally improve due to a moderating but still healthy private consumption growth.
-Should the ambitious investments plans laid out in the 2025 budget materialise, trade balance gains could even be non-existent.
+Should the ambitious investment plans laid out in the 2025 budget materialise, trade balance gains could even be non-existent.